 Wooden spoon lifting out servings of pasta from the skillet.

-If you try this Butternut Squash Pasta, don’t forget to rate the recipe and leave a comment below.
+If you try this Roasted Butternut Squash Pasta, don’t forget to rate the recipe and leave a comment below.
 I love hearing how recipes turn out in your kitchen, and it helps other readers, too.

 You can also FOLLOW me on PINTEREST, INSTAGRAM, FACEBOOK, and TWITTER for more great recipes and ideas!

-5 from 3 votes
+4.94 from 33 votes

 Roasted Butternut Squash Pasta